Arthur H. Parmelee: Early life

 Parmelee was born on September 25, 1883, in Redfield, South Dakota.
 In 1891, he moved with his family to West Salem, Wisconsin, where he graduated from West Salem High School in 1900.
 After a year working as a mail carrier he entered Beloit College where he received his bachelor's degree in 1905.
 While at Beloit he played left tackle on the football team.

 College coach

 After graduation Parmelee took a position at Miami University in Oxford, Ohio.
-While at Miami he served both as the General Secretary of the campus Y.M.C.A and head football coach.
-In 1906, his only season as football coach he completed a 1–5–1 record.
-After a 16–0 victory over Georgetown College in the first game, Parmelee’s team did not score again the rest of the season losing the rest of the games except a 0–0 tie with arch-rival Cincinnati.
+While at Miami, he served both as the General Secretary of the campus YMCA and head football coach.
+In 1906, his only season as football coach, he completed a 1–5–1 record.
+After a 16–0 victory over Georgetown College in the first game, Parmelee's team did not score again the rest of the season, losing the rest of the games except a 0–0 tie with arch-rival Cincinnati.